-Sacking not a solution: HRD rules out JNU VC's removal, calls another meeting with him
+Sacking not a solution: HRD rules out JNU VC's removal, calls for another meeting with him

 New Delhi, Jan 09: The HRD Ministry on Thursday ruled out the removal of JNU Vice Chancellor M Jagadesh Kumar amid demands from students and a section of teachers saying sacking him is not the solution and the government's focus is to address the main issues that have cropped up on campus.